mdahlgar/AssignOnSeverity/docs/en/rst/index-admin.rst

     3. product component severity = login name or real name

     Search order is from 3. to 1.
 If a name is not found from 3.
 2. is searched and then 1.
 The issue is not re-assigned if no name is found.
-    The search is case insensitive, accepts : or = and .'s or whitespace's between product/component/severity.
+    The search is case insensitive, accepts : or = and .'s or whitespace's between product/component/severity and requires one configuration per line.

     Default is no configuration, checking reset will remove all configurations.